 Digital advertising provides exposure for products and services.
 It is a great way for businesses to not only drive traffic through more clicks on adverts but to increase revenue.
-This is why worldwide digital ad spending is predicted to reach over $389 billion by 2021.
+This is why worldwide digital ad spending is predicted to reach over $500 billion by next year.

 Return on Ads Spend (ROAS), is the metric that shows the amount of revenue your business makes for each dollar it spends on digital advertising.
 Knowing the amount your advertising campaigns generate in relation to your ad spend helps to know what is working and what is not.
 It will also help to improve future advertising efforts.

 Below is how to calculate ROAS for your business.